Friday, April 20, 2012

 Vocabulary Selection Criteria

-1960s-1970s approaches to vocabulary selection in English language teaching empahsized the following criteria:
+1960s-1970s approaches to vocabulary selection in English language teaching empahsized the following criteria:- Frequency of use

 Some of these "lexically-based" coursebooks clearly lacked the structural thread which most learners and teachers required and were never able to compete with classics such as Streamline Departures [Oxford 1979].
 The Collins Cobuild project, using large corpuses of authentic texts (both spoken and written) provided excellent offshoots in terms of dictionaries and reference books (e.g. dictionaries of phrasal verbs).
 However, coursebooks offered as offshoots from this project enjoyed a limited shelf life.